Cereal38/girafesay/README.md

 NAME :

-	girafesay - Show a giraffe who can tell everything you want
+	girafesay - Show a beautiful girafe who can tell everything you want

 SYNOPSIS :